 This will help you decide how much you can save up for your down payment, and how much you can comfortably put toward monthly home loan or mortgage payments.

 Build Your Credit Score

 Good credit comes before all else when trying to secure a loan.
-The better your credit, the easier it is to get a good mortgage rate.
-Bad credit can do more than give you a high mortgage rate, however: It can completely bar you from procuring a mortgage to begin with.
-To avoid this, work on improving your credit score before applying for a mortgage.
+The better your credit, the easier it will be to get a good mortgage rate.
+Poor credit can do more than give you a high mortgage rate, though — it can completely bar you from procuring a mortgage to begin with.

 Automate Your Savings